Mimikkk/package-nimir-references/readme.md

 const resolved = refs.use(data, { fields: { assigneeId: 'User' } });
 ```

-## Notes
+## Caveats

-- **Depth limit**: resolution is bounded at 10 levels to prevent infinite loops on circular configs.
+- **Depth limit** — resolution is bounded at 10 levels to prevent infinite loops on circular configs.
-- **Unknown sources**: referencing a source name that doesn't exist at runtime is silently skipped.
+- **Unknown sources** — referencing a source name that doesn't exist at runtime is silently skipped.